-Now, so far you may be thinking that the difference between aspect ratios is not a big deal.
-And often, when you are using the landscape format (ie. the camera positioned so that the frame is horizontal), the difference is minimal.
-It’s not so difficult to work within any of the above aspect ratios.
+Now, after seeing the photos above, you might be thinking that the difference between aspect ratios is not a big deal.
+And often, when you are shooting in the landscape format (i.e., with the camera positioned so that the frame is horizontal), the difference is minimal.
+It’s not so difficult to work with any of the aspect ratios I’ve presented above.

-But change to the portrait format (a vertical frame) and it’s a different story.
-The 35mm frame suddenly becomes a lot harder to fill effectively, and the composition often benefits from cropping to a shorter rectangle.
+But if you switch to the portrait format (i.e., with a vertical frame), and it’s a different story.
+A 3:2 frame suddenly becomes a lot harder to fill effectively, and the composition often benefits from cropping to a shorter rectangle.
 Here are some examples to show you what I mean:

-Many recent digital cameras give you the option of adjusting the aspect ratio using the camera’s menu.
-If you have a camera with an electronic viewfinder, it may be able to display the cropped image in the viewfinder.
+As I mentioned above, many digital cameras let you adjust the aspect ratio in the camera menu.
+And if you have a camera with an electronic viewfinder, you may see the cropped image in the viewfinder.

-If your camera doesn’t have an electronic viewfinder, you will need to use Live View mode in order to take advantage of the aspect ratio function.
-The camera will display the cropped image on the camera’s LCD screen.
+If your camera doesn’t have an electronic viewfinder, you’ll need to use Live View to take advantage of the aspect ratio function.
+The camera will display the cropped image on the rear LCD screen.

 It’s often easier to crop in post-processing than in the field.
-If your camera doesn’t have an aspect ratio function it’s the only way you can do it.
-Another benefit is that you can go back to old images to see if they would benefit from cropping.
+Plus, if your camera doesn’t have an aspect ratio function, cropping during editing is the only way to adjust the aspect ratio.

-If you have Lightroom, cropping is easy.
-Just click the Crop icon and select an aspect ratio from the list provided:
+For instance, in Lightroom, just click the Crop icon, then select an aspect ratio from the Aspect menu:

 8×10 photos have a 4:5 aspect ratio.